-Q. Can I be a full-time student at my high school and participate in the Ozark Leadership Institute at the same time?
+Q. Can I be a full-time student at my high school or college and participate in the Ozark Leadership Institute at the same time?

 Yes!
 The Ozark Leadership Institute is non-residential and designed to be participated in after school hours anywhere in the country.
 The program is extremely flexible to accommodate busy extracurricular commitments, as well.

-Q. Do I have to participate in all 16 webinars live as they happen?
+Q. Do I have to participate in all the webinars live as they happen?

 No. All webinars will be recorded and made available online for you to view as you’re able.
 We designed the program this way, so you would not have to choose between participation in the Ozark Leadership Institute and your current extracurricular commitments.